jhomarABL/project-software-modeling/Diagrams/README.md

 2. **Activity Diagram**
    Breaks down the workflow or activities of a process, describing the sequential steps and the decisions involved.
+   You can view the activity diagram in the file: [activity diagram.png](./activitty%20diagram.png)

 3. **Class Diagram**
    Displays the static structure of the system, detailing the classes, attributes, methods, and the relationships between them (such as inheritance, association, and aggregation).